Last Updated on April 10, 2024 by Pamela MacNaughtan

 The autumn/fall season typically starts in mid-September and runs until the end of October (the autumn colours generally last until mid-October, depending on the temperatures, rain and wind).
 During this time, the average temperatures are 2ºC to 18ºC (35ºF to 64ºF).

-Autumn is the perfect season for road trips into the regions close to Quebec City.
+Autumn is the best time to visit Quebec City for stunning road trips in and around the city.
 Make time to admire the fall foliage on Île d’Orléans or Îsle aux Coudres, venture into the Laurentian mountains to admire the autumn colours in Charlevoix, and drive out to Tadoussac and through the Saguenay-Lac-Saint-Jean region.

 If you’re a marathon or trail runner, consider participating in SSQ Québec City Marathon or Trail du Grand-Duc in October.